 Fleischmann opened the scoring at 8:24 with a power-play goal.
 After Tomas Kopecky controlled the faceoff, Fleischmann passed the puck back to Campbell at the point.
-Campbell flipped it to Fleischmann, who skated in then beat Anderson with a wrist shot through the five-hole from the top of the circle.
+Campbell flipped it back to Fleischmann, who skated in then beat Anderson with a wrist shot through the five-hole from the top of the circle.

 The goal snapped Anderson's shutout streak at 122:24.
 He hadn't given up a goal since the 6:00 mark of the first period of the opener when Winnipeg Jets defenseman Dustin Byfuglien scored on a power play.

-Anderson wasn’t tested often in the third period Thursday, but he came up big when he gloved Peter Mueller’s shot from the wing with 6:07 left.
+Anderson wasn't tested very often in the third period Thursday, but he came up big when he gloved Peter Mueller's shot from the wing with 6:07 left.

 Seconds earlier, Jakob Silfverberg almost increased Ottawa's lead but his wrist shot bounced off the right post.